A Decentralised Digital Token Architecture for Public Transport: Results

-The fact that the protocol does not meet requirements under maximum load is an issue, but it may not compromise feasibility in most cases.
-Figure~\ref{fig: requests_vs_response} shows that, given the current configuration, users will start experiencing unacceptable latency if there are more than five concurrent users per second.
-According to the RODS dataset~\cite{RODS-TfL} for all stations between 5 am and midnight this load only occurs 0.63\% of the time and all occurrences are contained to nine stations.
+Figure~\ref{fig: requests_vs_response} shows that, given the current configuration, users of our implementation will start experiencing unacceptable queueing if there are more than five concurrent users per second.
+According to the RODS dataset~\cite{RODS-TfL}, for all stations between 5 am and midnight this load only occurs 0.63\% of the time, and all occurrences are contained to nine stations in the TfL network.
 Each of these stations has numerous ticket gates.
-Groups of these ticket gates could be run on separate hardware and be treated as `sub-stations'.
+Groups of these ticket gates could be aggregated to run on separate hardware and be treated as `sub-stations'.
 The correct configuration would decrease the number of concurrent users on each system and reduce load to acceptable levels.